Mortgages For IT Contractors Explained

 How does IR35 affect your chances of getting a mortgage?

 Being inside IR35 should not affect your chances of getting a mortgage, but it might determine which lender you should approach.
 This is because it affects how much tax you pay and how your income is calculated.
-As such, it will impact the way in which your affordability is calculated.
+As such, it will impact how your affordability is calculated.

-If you work as an IT consultant with several clients, you will need to consider whether each contract you have is inside or outside IR35.
+If you work as an IT consultant with several clients, you must consider whether each contract is inside or outside IR35.

 Get matched with a broker who specialises in mortgages for IT contractors

-When it comes to mortgages for IT contractors there are many variables and choosing the right lender can significantly increase your borrowing power.
-Going with the wrong lender, however, could see you pay over the odds for your mortgage or face rejection.
+There are many variables when it comes to mortgages for IT contractors, and choosing the right lender can significantly increase your borrowing power.
+However, going with the wrong lender could see you pay over the odds for your mortgage or face rejection.

-To avoid those pitfalls, our unique broker matching service will assess your circumstances and then partner you with an expert broker who is experienced in helping IT contractors in your situation get the best possible mortgage.
+To avoid those pitfalls, our unique broker matching service will assess your circumstances and partner you with an expert broker who is experienced in helping IT contractors get the best possible mortgage.

-To arrange a free no-obligation chat with an advisor who specialises in this area, call 0808 189 2301 or enquire online.
+To arrange a free, no-obligation chat with an advisor who specialises in this area, call 0330 818 7026 or enquire online.

 Maximise your chance of approval with a specialist